Hanson (British band)

-Hanson (also known as Junior Marvin's Hanson) were a British-based funk rock band formed by Junior Hanson in 1973 and were signed to Emerson, Lake & Palmer's Manticore Records.
-Their debut album, Now Hear This, was released in 1973 and featured Bobby Tench.
+Hanson (also known as Junior Marvin's Hanson) were a British-based Rock band formed by Junior Hanson in 1973 and Hanson would later join Bob Marley and the Wailers.
+The band signed to Emerson, Lake & Palmer's Manticore Records.
+Their debut album Now Hear This, was released in 1973.
+This album featured Bobby Tench and Jean Roussel.
 At the beginning of 1974, Junior Marvin disbanded the existing line-up and reformed the band for the recording of the album Magic Dragon, which was released later that year.

+Hanson disbanded after the second album and Marvin Hanson went on to session work for Island records before joining Bob Marley and the Wailers.

+Influencial guitar sound

+Marvin Hanson used a fuzzbox guitar effect when recording with the band and in session work.
+This sound was noticed by The Wailers.
+Marvin’s use of this effect became an integral part of the Bob Marley and the Wailers’ sound on songs on their album Exodus and other songs, after he joined them.